fmhy/edit/docs/videopiracyguide.md

 ## ▷ Single Server

-* **Note** - In some cases these can be just as fast, if not faster than some of the multi-hosts.
+* **Note** - In some cases these can be just as fast, if not faster than multi-hosts.

 ***